emberjs/website/source/blog/2015-06-12-ember-1-13-0-released.md

 ![](ANIMATED GIF)

 We would like to thank React for showing that full re-renders can be made efficient.
-While we did not their precise Virtual DOM approach, their work with Virtual DOM was extremely influential to our approach in Glimmer.
+While we did not use their precise Virtual DOM approach, their work with Virtual DOM was extremely influential to our approach in Glimmer.

 Thanks to [@wycats](https://twitter.com/wycats) and [@tomdale](https://twitter.com/tomdale)
 for their continued focus on improving